Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ## Key concepts

+If this is your first time using `@azure/identity` or the Microsoft identity platform (Azure Active Directory), we recommend that you read [Using `@azure/identity` with Microsoft Identity Platform](/documentation/using-azure-identity.md) first.
+This document will give you a deeper understanding of the platform and how to configure your Azure account correctly.

 ### Credentials

 Azure Identity offers a variety of credential classes that are accepted by Azure SDK data plane clients.
 Each client library documents its Azure Identity integration in its README and samples.
 Azure SDK management plane libraries (those starting with `@azure/arm-*`) do not accept these credentials.

 Credentials differ mostly in configuration: